ibm-cloud-docs/vpc/quotas.md

 | Routing tables per VPC | 50 |
 | Routes per routing table | 200 |
 | Advertise routes per VPC | 30|
-{: caption="Table 9.
-Quotas for routing tables and routes" caption-side="bottom"}
+{: caption="Quotas for routing tables and routes" caption-side="bottom"}

 Each route has a destination property, which includes a prefix length (`/24` in `10.2.0.0/24`).
 The number of unique prefix lengths that are supported per custom routing table is 14.
 Multiple routes with the same prefix count as only one unique prefix.
 {: note}